PlebeianTech/plebeian-market/README.md

 1. Create a new Linode, in the region you want.
 The cheapest one (Nanode, 5$, shared CPU) should be enough.
 Select Debian 12 as an OS. **Set a strong root password and write it down!**
 1. Once the machine is created, copy the IP address, go to your DNS settings, and create an `A` record, pointing from your desired host name to the IP of the machine.
 1. Open a terminal.
 1. Wait a couple of minutes for the DNS to propagate.
 It shouldn't take long.
-You can run `ping <domain name>` in the terminal you opened and see that the results include the correct IP address.
+You can run `ping -c 3 <domain name>` in the terminal you opened and see that the results include the correct IP address.
 1. Log in to your machine using `ssh root@<domain name>`.
 Respond with `yes` to any questions about trusting the host and use the root password from step 1!
 1. Run `sh -c "$(curl -sSL https://raw.githubusercontent.com/PlebeianTech/plebeian-market/master/install.sh)"`